Service number: 5827246 | Rank: Private | Regiment: 1st Battalion, Suffolk Regiment

 WHAT I KNOW ABOUT CHARLIE …

-It appears that Brandon had quite a few men serving in the 1st Battalion, Suffolk Regiment, when war was declared, the Rutterford (Charlie and Jim) brothers were two of them.
+It appears that Brandon had quite a few men serving in the 1st Battalion, Suffolk Regiment, when war was declared.
+The Rutterford brothers, Charlie and Jim, were two of them.
 At the outbreak of war, in September 1939, the 1st Battalion, Suffolk Regiment, were recalled from Malta and the following month were shipped over to France.

 In January 1940 they were deployed along the Maginot Line to deter any thoughts the Germans had of invading France.
 During this time they endured deep snow and occasional German sniping.
 When the Germans invaded Belguim in May 1940 the Suffolks were redirected to Louvain, just east of Brussels.
 It was hoped they could help stall the German’s progress.
 In scenes reminiscent of WW1 they dug trenches, laid barbed wire and set anti-tank guns in place.
 Three days later, as Belguim became overrun by the enemy, the Suffolks were ordered to withdraw.